pradyumna-burly/SQL-Project-Pharma_Data_Analysis/README.md

 ## Overview

-This repository showcases my internship project at Psyliq, where I analyzed pharmaceutical industry data using SQL.
+This repository showcases my internship project at **Psyliq**, where I analyzed pharmaceutical industry data using SQL.
 The project was conducted under the guidance of Psyliq, contributing to their data analysis efforts.

 ## Project Details